Diego999/SelfSent/README.md

 The code organization is similar to [NeuroNER](https://arxiv.org/abs/1705.05487).

 # Requirements
-SelfSent relies on Python 3.5 and TensorFlow 1.0+
+SelfSent relies on Python 3.5 and TensorFlow 1.0+.
+For the package `stanford_corenlp_pywrapper`, just install it from https://github.com/mpagli/stanford_corenlp_pywrapper.

 # Data
 You need to create a `data` folder next to the `src` folder.